Shippable/docs/sources/platform/tutorial/workflow/shippable-jobs-yml.md

 # Anatomy of shippable.jobs.yml

-## Deprecation Note
-This file has been deprecated.
-All jobs can now be defined in the `jobs` section of `shippable.yml`.
-See [anatomy of shippable.yml](/platform/tutorial/workflow/shippable-yml/) for more information.

----

 [Jobs](/platform/workflow/job/overview/) are the executable units of your pipelines that can execute any DevOps activity.
 A simple way to think of it is, if something can execute in the shell of your laptop, it can execute as a Job.

 Jobs take Inputs in the form of [Resources](/platform/workflow/resource/overview), execute tasks that perform the operations necessary and then produce a result i.e. Output(s).
 Now these Outputs can become Inputs to other jobs and so on forming a dependency-based, event-driven DevOps Assembly Line.